mosesmbadi/hl7_astm_parser/README.md

     }
     ```

-But from the incoming hl7 message, we're only interested in the fields below
+But from the incoming hl7 message from the equipment, we're only interested in the fields below:

     ```
     {
         "id": 1,